gardener/documentation/website/documentation/contribute/documentation/adding-existing-documentation/_index.md

 ### Adding a Single File

 You can add a single topic to the website by providing a link to it in the manifest.
-You can chain multiple topics that way.

 ```yaml
 - dir: <dir-name>